cofl/star-sky/contents/character/races/ngema/index.md

 > <!--{blockquote:.quote}-->

 ## Physical Features
-The Ngema are a cat-like race.
-Despite the numerous varieties, though, from all across [the world][planet-ngema], most Ngema are about the same &mdash; that is to say, there is no typical Ngema, but there are groups that look similar.
+The ngema are a cat-like race.
+Despite the numerous varieties, though, from all across [the world][planet-ngema], most ngema are about the same &mdash; that is to say, there is no typical ngema, but there are groups that look similar.
 An individual can stand from 3 and a half feet to around 5 feet tall, and usually weighs from 60 to 130 pounds.
 Ngema coats vary in pattern and coloration depending on race, but the flesh underneath is always a pale pink.
 Males tend to be taller than females, rarely standing below 4 feet.
 Ngema reach adulthood in their early teens and typically live for around 75 years, a drastic improvement from their pre-industrial 40-year lifespan.

 ## Variety in All Things
 Ngema are an adaptable and ambitious people.
 They have widely varying tastes, morals, and customs in the many different lands where they have laid down roots.
 At the heart of culture and progress on Ngema are the great cities, built to last the ages, and the borders of style are still drawn from the remanants of kingdoms that lasted for centuries before [the unification of Ngema under a single flag][timeline-unification].
 An individual ngema might have a short life, but a nation or culture is what binds them together, preserving what makes each people far beyond the reach of any single ngema's memory.
 They live in the present, with an eye for the future, but always have a foot in the past, and are unwilling to forget their heritage.